Bang Yi Khan: History

-Its name after Khlong Bang Yi Khan, a small khlong (canal) that connect Chao Phraya River and other canals in the area such as Khlong Bang Bamru, Khlong Bang Chak, Khlong Pak Nam etc.
+The subdistrict is named after Khlong Bang Yi Khan, a small canal that connects the Chao Phraya River to other nearby canals such as Khlong Bang Bamru, Khlong Bang Chak, and Khlong Pak Nam.

-Bang Yi Khan dates back to Ayutthaya period since there are at least two temples with a history dating back to those times are Wat Bang Yi Khan, and Wat Phraya Siri Aiya Sawan.
+The area dates back to the Ayutthaya period, as evidenced by at least two temples with historical roots from that era: Wat Bang Yi Khan and Wat Phraya Siri Aiya Sawan.

-In addition, there is also abandoned temple that have been built since the Ayutthaya period, namely Wat Suan Sawan, or locally known as Bot Rang ("abandoned sanctuary").
+In addition, there is an abandoned temple believed to have been built during the Ayutthaya period as well—Wat Suan Sawan, also known locally as Bot Rang ("abandoned sanctuary").

-What makes Bang Yi khan the most well-known is the location of a liquor factory believed to have been established since the King Rama I's reign in early Rattanakosin period.
-Until during World War II this factory became under supervision of government and was named "Bang Yi Khan Liquor Factory".
+What made Bang Yi Khan most well known was the location of a liquor factory, believed to have been established during the reign of King Rama I in the early Rattanakosin period.
+During World War II, this factory came under government supervision and was renamed the "Bang Yi Khan Liquor Factory".

-Told that in those days, yeasts that the factory released into Chao Phraya River, attract toli shad (Tenualosa toli) to swim from the sea into freshwater to eat them as food.
+It is said that, in those days, yeast discharged from the factory into the Chao Phraya River attracted toli shad (Tenualosa toli) from the sea into freshwater, where they fed on it.

-Currently, the liquor factory has been shut down and its location became a Rama VIII Memorial Park, a good atmosphere public park under the foot of Rama VIII Bridge.
+Today, the liquor factory is no longer in operation; its location has been transformed into Rama VIII Memorial Park, a riverside public park beneath the Rama VIII Bridge with a pleasant atmosphere.

-The occupation of Bang Yi Khan residents in the past was the cultivation of rambutan and manufacture of lime for eating with betel and areca nut.
+In the past, residents of Bang Yi Khan primarily grew rambutan and produced lime for chewing with betel and areca nut.

-Pinklao is a popular name used to call this area (shares with Arun Amarin and Bang Bamru), this name after Phra Pinklao Bridge (usually shortened to Pinklao, or spelled Pin Klao), a bridge over Chao Phraya River and links Thonburi with Phra Nakhon sides, located in the area.
+The name Pinklao is also commonly used to refer to this area (which overlaps with Arun Amarin and Bang Bamru).
+The name comes from Phra Pinklao Bridge (often shortened to Pinklao or spelled Pin Klao), which crosses the Chao Phraya River and connects the Thonburi side to the Phra Nakhon side of Bangkok.